 The concepts of self-confidence and action are fundamental in The Symbiology of The Car.
 This Card reinforces the idea of other Tarot Cards: each person has within him the necessary tools to build the life he wants.
-It is still necessary to act, combat passivity and believe that victory is possible when there is determination and it is believed that everything is worth it.
+It is still necessary to act, combat passivity, believe that victory is possible when there is determination and it is believed that everything is worth it.

-This card can also signify a subtle alert of excessive pride.
-The figure of the Chariot, with its triumphant and crowned warrior, can be interpreted as conquest, but, on the other hand, as a lack of humility.
-Any of the readings is valid within the personal context of the person doing it.
+This Card can also signify a subtle alert of excessive pride.
+The figure of the Chariot, with its triumphant and crowned warrior, can be interpreted as conquest but, on the other hand, as a lack of humility.
+Any of the readings are valid within the personal context of the person doing it.

 The Reverse Chariot reinforces the idea of arrogance.
-In a Tarot reading it can indicate an inflated and vain ego that needs to be recognized.
+A Tarot reading can indicate an inflated and vain ego that needs to be recognized.
 On the other hand, possible frustration can cause a person to lose a sense of reality and direct their anger against someone who does not deserve it.

 Reading Combinations of The Chariot with Other Marseille Tarot Cards

 When he hangs out with The Hermit, The Chariot suggests making a sincere commitment.
 With The Moon, you can point out errors in judgment.
-With the Justice, it indicates that this is the time to take important action.
+With Justice, it indicates that this is the time to take an important action.